Laboratories, The Giant (“Der Riese” ), near Breslau

 “You know what to do, Doctor Schuster!”

-"Initiate test 149.
-Subject is a swine weighing approximately 44 kilograms.
-We have one microgram of element 115, which, as always, will be used up entirely during the test.”
+“Initiate Test 149.
+Subject is a pig weighing approximately forty-four kilograms.
+We have one microgram of Element 115, which, as always, will be used up entirely during the test.”

 Lights around the spacious laboratory began to flicker as the MTD prototype pulled in power.
 The sliding door of the device shut, enclosing the miniature pig within the chamber.
 It began to panic, running the circumference of the MTD's interior in a vain attempt to escape.
 The bulbs around the head of the bell-shaped device lit up and the view inside the device became a pure, blinding white.
 After a few moments, a similar blinding light erupted from the uncovered receiving pad just three feet away.
 As both ends of the device came to rest, and smoke dispelled from the interior of the teleporter chamber, Doctor Richtofen noted the subject did indeed teleport, or at least a portion of it did.

 Doctor Schuster hung his head and reached for the mop and a hose, anticipating Richtofen's reaction.
 Richtofen stood idle, running his hands through his hair and worn down by his failures.
-For days the two of them had focused their efforts entirely on the MTD with no fruit to bear, and to add the day was almost over.
-Every day they toil away in the lab without progress is another day closer to Doctor Maxis potentially announcing Group 935's alignment with the Nazi Party, and another day closer to their funds being diverted to other projects.
-The Order demands that Richtofen perfect teleportation and bestow its power to them rather than the Nazi Party.
+For days the two of them had focused their efforts entirely on the MTD with no fruit to bear, and today seemed to be no different.
+Every day spent toiling away in the lab without progress is another day closer to Doctor Maxis potentially announcing Group 935's alignment with the Nazi Party, and another day closer to their funds being diverted to other projects.
+The Order demanded that Richtofen perfect teleportation and deliver its power to them rather than the Nazi Party.
 The project has such incredible potential to change the world in the right hands.

-"Doctor Schuster, does this remind you of our little... fiery incident in the school's laboratory.”
+“Doctor Schuster, doesn’t this remind you of our little... incident in the school's laboratory?”